sanskrit/raw_etexts_english/blogs/manasataramgini/2004-03-02_brooding-over-hindu-woes.md

 +++
-title = "Brooding over Hinduxa0woes"
+title = "Brooding over Hindu woes"

 +++
 Though I have no personal liking for Malhotra nor agree with him in